 Due to many public parks, such as Lal Bagh and Cubbon Park, the city is also known as India Garden City.
 Biannual flower shows are held at the Lal Bagh Garden during the week of Republic Day (26 January) and Independence Day (15 August).

 Bengaluru Karaga or "Karaga Shaktyotsava" is one of Bangalore's most important and oldest festivals dedicated to the Hindu Goddess Draupadi.
 Other popular festivals in Bangalore are Ugadi, Ram Navami, Eid ul-Fitr, Ganesh Chaturthi, St. Mary's feast, Dasara, Deepawali and Christmas.

-The diversity of cuisine is reflective of the social and economic diversity of Bangalore.
-Bangalore has a wide and varied mix of restaurant types and cuisines and Bangaloreans deem eating out as an intrinsic part of their culture.
-Bangalore is also home to many vegan-friendly restaurants and vegan activism groups, and has been named as India's most vegan-friendly city by PETA India.
+The diversity of cuisine reflects the social and economic diversity of Bangalore.
+Bangalore has a wide and varied mix of restaurant types and cuisines, and Bangaloreans deem eating out an intrinsic part of their culture.
+Bangalore is also home to many vegan-friendly restaurants and activism groups and has been named India's most vegan-friendly city by PETA India.

 The Central College of Bangalore is the oldest in the city.
 Some other institutes in Bangalore are The Bangalore University, University Visvesvaraya College of Engineering, International Centre for Theoretical Sciences, Indian Institute of Astrophysics, Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR), National Institute of Mental Health and Neuro Sciences (NIMHANS) and more.